GE2025: PAP unveils Sengkang GRC slate led by Lam Pin Min

 As for Ms Lai, she started out as a party activist in 2009 and was chairperson of the PAP Policy Forum from 2019 to 2020.

-Ms Lai is the founder and partner at a venture capital firm, Moringa Ventures.
+Ms Lai is a partner and the co-founder at a venture capital firm, Moringa Ventures.
 She is also principal at private equity firm Tembusu Partners.

 She is also the founding member and past chairperson of the Young Women's Leadership Connection – a network which aims to empower and connect young women leaders.